Missions to Belgium has been an experience that I didn’t quite expect.

 The building that we were at is a central hub for OM’s European location.
 They have been turning this old paper factory, turned Nazi occupied office, turned van ministry into a conference center and church.
 The church has been in place since OM took over in the 1970s and they have been slowly adding on dormitory rooms, a dining room, conference rooms, and a large office space.
 They also have two residence areas in which the caretaker and the hospitality interns live.

 Recently an Australian family has relocated to Belgium to start a prayer ministry.
+You can find more information about their ministry at this link.
 They were given the attic space in the OM conference area.
 The attic space was unfinished space.
 There was no weather proofing, only beams, roofing tiles, and a whole lot of random church supplies collecting dirt.
 Our job was to relocate and store the supplies, take down the roofing tiles, install weather proofing, clean the tiles and place them back on the roof, install windows and fix another area of the roof that was leaking.

 My girls and I as well as our partner from Group LifeTree Adventures in Colorado were in charge of being handed the tiles from the roof, clean the tiles, and to hand them back up.
 We also cut the weather proofing for the leaking part of the roof, and were on clean up crew.